 Getting a Portuguese passport comes with a few different fees depending on how and where you apply.
 Here’s a quick breakdown of the main costs.

-Standard passport application: €65: Ideal for most applicants and regular processing times.
+Standard passport application: €65: Ideal for most Portuguese passport applications and regular processing times.

 Possible variations: up to €120: Costs may increase depending on urgency, location, or delivery method.
 Applications made from abroad often include additional administrative fees.